 The determinants of health and well-being are often driven by the interests of big players, which are not always aligned with public health agendas.
 In order to purposefully engage with these giants while safeguarding the interests of people, we need to conceptualise new partnership models – learn to “dance with elephants” - but we should be careful not to get our toes crushed.
 The COVID-19 pandemic has put into sharp focus the current fault lines in our systems and highlighted the need for true cross-sector and cross-border collaboration.

-Federal Minister of Social Affiars, Health, Care and Consumer Protection, Austria
+Minister of Social Affairs, Health, Care and Consumer Protection, Austria

 Minister of Health, Portuguese Republic

 Commissioner for Health and Food Safety, European Commission

 MEP, European Parliament

 State Secretary, Ministry for Health and Social Affairs, Sweden

 State Secretary, Ministry of Health Romania